oenstrom/jitsi-magicmirror-skill/README.md

 Start a jitsi meeting on the magicmirror

 ## About
 Starts a jitsi meeting on the magicmirror.
 Passes the name to the mirror so they can be invited.
+The MagicMirror uses a modified version (private repo) of [https://github.com/nomis6432/MMM-jitsi](https://github.com/nomis6432/MMM-jitsi)

 Depends on a MyCroft skill for handling contacts.
 To be created.